pypxe/PyPXE/DOCUMENTATION.md

 WARNING: The use of this option can potentially consume a large amount of RAM.
 Up to the size of the disk image multiplied by the number of connected clients may be used.
 The same can be said for the on-disk configuration, where this configuration uses disk space rather than memory space.
 A further configuration option to store the original disk image in memory is provided to potentially allow for read/write speed up.

 # PyPXE Services
-The PyPXE library provies the following services for the purpose of creating a Python-based PXE environment: TFTP, HTTP, and DHCP.
-Each service must be imorted independently as such:
+The PyPXE library provies the following services for the purpose of creating a Python-based PXE environment: TFTP, HTTP, DHCP, and NBD.
+Each service must be imported independently as such:

 * `from pypxe import tftp` or `import pypxe.tftp` imports the TFTP service
 * `from pypxe import dhcp` or `import pypxe.dhcp` imports the DHCP service
 * `from pypxe import http` or `import pypxe.http` imports the HTTP service
+* `from pypxe import nbd` or `import pypxe.nbd` imports the NBD service

 **See [`pypxe-server.py`](pypxe-server.py) in the root of the repo for example usage on how to call, define, and setup the services.** When running any Python script that uses these classes, it should be run as a user with root privileges as they bind to interfaces and without root privileges the services will most likely fail to bind properly.